kvpeacock/COM519-AE1-main/documentation/documentation.md

 ## Conclusion

 The aim of this solution was to solve the question 'How can the method of researching and evaluating potential vehicle purchases be improved?'.
-The solution provides users with the means to research and compare specific vehicles, look up reviews, and learn the basic details of vehicle manufacturers.
-Therefore, the application provides a strong solution to the original question.
+The solution provides users with the means to research and compare specific vehicles, look up reviews, and learn the basic details of vehicle manufacturers.It has met all the requirments, and therefore the application provides a strong solution to the original question.
 Advanced MongoDB strategies have been used, such as embedded objects, pushing/pulling, and creating aggregates.
 The UI is clean and unobstructive, and the serverless infrastructure allows for incredible scalability.

 There are, however, a few things I think could be improved or added, to increase the attractiveness of the solution: